5 Food Staples Of A Mediterranean Diet That Keep You Healthy

 Fish contains lots of protein and low amounts of saturated fat.
 Fatty fish also contains high levels of omega-3 fatty acids.
 These have been linked with reduced risk of heart disease improving and an improvement in cognitive functions.

 Alex is the founder of Medmunch, a website dedicated to making the Mediterranean diet practical for everyday life.
-He has helped hundreds of people lose weight and get healthy by transitioning to Mediterranean eating.
+He has helped hundreds of people lose weight and get healthy by transitioning to a Mediterranean diet.